Table of contents

 Ingredient Profile: What Else Is in the Gummy?

-Compare this to a methylene blue capsule. which typically contains methylene blue, a vegetable cellulose capsule shell, and possibly a small amount of rice flour or microcrystalline cellulose as a flow agent.
+Compare this to a methylene blue capsule, which typically contains methylene blue, a vegetable cellulose capsule shell, and possibly a small amount of rice flour or microcrystalline cellulose as a flow agent.
 The ingredient list for a quality capsule is three to four items.
-The ingredient list for a gummy can run to ten or more.
+The ingredient list for a candy-grade gummy can run to ten or more.

 Shelf Stability and Storage

 Gummies are inherently less stable than capsules or sealed liquid solutions.
 The high moisture content in a gummy matrix creates an environment where chemical reactions — including degradation of the active ingredient — proceed more readily than in a dry capsule.
+Sugar-heavy formulas compound the problem.

 Gummies also tend to stick together in warm conditions, melt in direct sunlight, and develop texture changes (hardening or becoming overly soft) more readily than capsules.
 If you live in a warm climate or do not have climate-controlled storage, capsules are the more robust choice.